 Thanks.
 Good morning, Andrew and Alex.
 How are you?

+Yeah.
 Good morning, Devin.
 Hi.

 Good morning.

 You bet.
-Yeah, both businesses are growing and so both businesses are up.
+Yeah, both businesses are growing.
+And so both businesses are up.
 As you know, and I've mentioned on prior calls, we don't operate the businesses as business lines and as product or service lines.
 We are a client-centric firm.
 And so we think about clients, we think about coverage, and we think about geography, but within industry coverage as a model for how we operate the business.
 So we don't look at product or service line P&Ls.
 We look at clients and how we're covering our clients.
 And as I said earlier, expanding the capabilities of the firm when you already have a strong existing client relationship does lead to more revenue opportunities, which we are seeing.
 And so I'm very, very pleased with the integrated approach that we have with our restructuring and liability management team, with our debt advisory team, with our shareholder analytics and engagement advisory team alongside our traditional M&A business.
 M&A is largely driving the increases that we're seeing, but it's very much in tandem with our other service lines and restructuring and liability management being a key one.
 We don't make it easy.
-I know neither does the industry on segmenting that and providing exact detail.
-And I know the public data sources have trouble doing that.
+I know neither does the industry on segmenting that and providing exact detail, and I know the public data sources have trouble doing that.
 But again, for us, we look at it as a client-centric model, not as a product or service line.

 Great.
 Thank you for taking my questions.
 Thanks.

 Great.
 Thanks for taking my questions.
-Maybe just to start following up there, you talked about broadening out suite of services and then also kind of the recruiting environment.
-Can you just touch on some of the areas or put a finer point on it of where you still see some of the biggest needs for Pirellas capabilities from kind of building out in white space if you will?
-Like where are you really focused on if you kind of had to give a couple priority spots?
+Maybe just to start following up there, as you talked about broadening out your suite of services and then also kind of the recruiting environment, can you just touch on some of the areas or put a finer point on it of where you still see some of the biggest needs for Pirella's capabilities from

-Yeah, I would say in the near to intermediate term, it's all about expanding our client footprint and so within our key industry groups, we just have an enormous amount of uncovered space.
-We have a fantastic brand thanks to all the hard work of the team in the last 18 years and we just don't have enough team members to get the brand out into more board rooms and to more C suites.
-So we've got a lot of uncovered areas still here in the United States as well as in Europe, our two key markets and we're going to continue to build out our team of client coverage bankers.
-I would say it's probably less so on the service line or product capabilities and maybe some additions there, but we're very, very comfortable with how we've built out our capabilities and it's just a matter of getting more client coverage bankers and expanding our client footprint.
+kind of building out in white space if you will like where are you really focused on um if you kind of had to give a couple priority spots yeah i would say in the near to intermediate term it's all about expanding our client footprint and so within our key industry groups we just have an enormous amount of uncovered space we have a fantastic brand thanks to all the hard work of the team in the last 18 years and we just don't have enough team members to to get the brand out into more boardrooms and into more C-suites.
+So we've got a lot of uncovered areas still here in the United States, as well as in Europe, our two key markets.
+And we're going to continue to build out our team of client coverage bankers.
+I would say it's probably less so on the service line or product capabilities.
+There may be some additions there. but we're very, very comfortable with how we've built out our capabilities, and now it's just a matter of getting more client coverage bankers and expanding our client footprint.

-Great, that's helpful context.
-Maybe just kind of taking that into consideration with the comp ratio and your prepared remarks, talking about multi-year rebound and activity.
-Obviously the growth has been strong and above peers to start the year and recruiting has been below trend.
+Great.
+That's helpful context.
+Maybe just kind of Taking that into consideration with the comp ratio and your prepared remarks, talking about multi-year rebound and activity, obviously the growth has been strong and above peers to start the year, and recruiting has been below trend.
 How should we be thinking about the leverage in the system right now and maybe just the way to be framing growth for 2025 as it relates to the comp ratio?

 Thank you.
 Our next question comes from James Yarrow with Goldman Sachs.
 Please go ahead.

 Sure.
 Thanks, James.
 I may be a little bit of a minority on this.
 I think sponsors will come back, but I do think it's going to be a bit slower than maybe we would all hope.
-And I think the rate environment is probably going to be less accommodative than certainly what that part of our market was used to several years ago.
+And I think the rate environment is probably going to be less accommodative than certainly what That part of our market was used to several years ago.
 So the rate picture has certainly changed.
 We've gone from an increasing cycle to now a decreasing cycle.
 But my own view is that there are a lot of continued inflationary pressures.
 You're going to have a government that's going to borrow more and spend more.
 And I think that's going to make it very, very challenging to actually bring down base rates.
-And so I think it's going to put some pressure on sponsors.
-They're not going to get the tailwind of financing costs.
-And they're going to have to find value through just grinding through EBITDA expansion in order to drive valuation and drive exit.
+And so I think it's going to put some pressure on on sponsors.
+They're not going to get the tailwind of financing costs, and they're going to have to find value through just grinding through EBITDA expansion in order to drive valuation and drive exits.
 So it's not a terrible story.
 It's just not as good of a backdrop, I think, as I see in the corporate world, which I do think will still continue driving the M&A markets.

 Yeah, that's a good read.
 Actually, I'll defer to Alex to address that question, James, directly.